-There are several ways to buy no-exam life insurance.
-The main differences are in price levels, the amounts you can buy and what kind of personal information they use.
+There are several ways to buy life insurance with no medical exam.
+The main differences are in price, the amount of life insurance you can buy, and what kind of personal information insurers will use.

 Guaranteed issue life insurance

 Summary: You can't be turned down for a guaranteed issue life insurance policy.
 There are no medical exams or questions asked.

 What to know: Maximum available policy amounts for guaranteed issue life insurance could be as little as $25,000 or $100,000.
 You'll usually pay a lot for the convenience of having no exam or questions.
 These policies are generally for people over age 45 or 50, and up to age 85, who think they'd be turned down for a policy that requires a life insurance medical exam.

 If you have some health issues, don't assume you'll be turned down for life insurance with an exam and rush into a guaranteed issue policy.
 Have an independent insurance agent run some quotes for you.

 Graded death benefits: Guaranteed issue policies typically don't pay out the full death benefit to beneficiaries until at least a couple years into the policy.